Mikhail Barsukov: Election Fraud Scandal & Firing from FSB

 On 19 June 1996, Yeltsin's re-election campaign managers Sergei Lisovsky and Arkady Yevstafyev, were arrested while leaving the White House of Russia.
 This began the so-called Xerox Affair, where security agents detained the campaigners at the behest of Barsukov and Alexander Korzhakov, discovering $500,000 in a copy-paper box carried by one of the men.
 Eager to distance himself from a corruption investigation during the election campaign period, Yeltsin fired Barsukov and Korzhakov, along with their staunch ally First Deputy Prime Minister Oleg Soskovets.
 Deputy director of the FSB Nikolai Kovalyov replaced Barsukov, who had served less a year as the head of the agency.
 Barsukov remained jobless until the fall of 1997.

 Post-Intelligence Career

 In September 1997, Yeltsin appointed Barsukov as head of the Presidential Administration's Directorate for Special Installation (formerly the Fifteenth Directorate of the KGB).
-Furthermore, in December 1998, Barsukov gained a more important post, as the head of the Chief Director for Military Inspection subordinate to the Security Council of Russia.
-His current job remains unknown.
+Furthermore, in December 1998, Barsukov gained a more important post, as the head of the Chief Director for Military Inspection subordinate to the Security Council of Russia, later became the head of the Interdepartmental Commission on Underground Structures of the Security Council of the Russian Federation His current job remains unknown.